Actindo-AG/Documentation/RetailSuiteAccounting/Overview/02_Features.md

     DATEV-compatible charts of accounts SKR03 and SKR04 with support for additional, individual charts of accounts.
 All charts of accounts are fully customizable in the *Accounting* module, including tax keys and distribution logic.

 - Extensive evaluations
-    Various evaluations such as profit and loss accounts, business assessments, cost center and cost unit accounting as well as profit center can be individually configured and created in the module.
+    Various evaluations such as profit and loss accounts, business assessments, cost center and cost object accounting as well as profit center can be individually configured and created in the module.

 - Accounting exports
     Data can be exported in standardized format for DATEV, SAP FICO, GDPdU or configured individually.
 Mapping functions for export to third-party systems are also available.